pydongery/blog/_posts/2025-05-13-variadic-switch.md

     std::unreachable();
 ```

-To reduce the amount of branches that need to be discarded as much as possible, we can generate multiple template classes that handle variants up to a specific size limit.
-The appropriately sized one can later be selected and instantiated in `visit`.
+To reduce the amount of branches that need to be discarded as much as possible, we can generate multiple explicit specializations of a class template that handle variants up to a specific size limit each.
 ```c++
 #define GENERATE_STRATEGY(Idx, Stamper)                                 \
   template <>                                                           \